nswindel/cogentlabs-thumbnail-generator-api-master/HOWTO.md

 Availability monitor is defined, with the following rules/alerts being created:

-1. Name: ServiceAvailibity which is measured as a percentage of successful requests ie http response 200.
+1. Name: ServiceAvailability which is measured as a percentage of successful requests ie http response 200.
    Definition:
    ```
    (sum(rate(http_requests_non_200_total[5m])) / sum(rate(http_requests_total[5m]))) > 0.1